The community mobility reports and OpenCPM:

 Further Insights and Work

-The Mobility Data module at OpenCPM is free and open to explore (registration is required to help keep the demo server functional).
+The Mobility Data module at OpenCPM is free and open to explore.
 Feel free to explore and if you have any suggestions / ideas for further functionality get in touch!